-- set out their low-level concerns policy within their staff code of conduct and safeguarding policies - o ensure procedures are implemented effectively - ensure their staff are clear about what appropriate behaviour is, and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others - o empower staff to share any low-level safeguarding concerns with the DSL (or a Deputy) - address unprofessional behaviour and support the individual to correct it at an early stage - o provide a responsive, sensitive and proportionate handling of such concerns when they are raised, - o help identify any weakness in the school safeguarding system. - If staff have a safeguarding concern or an allegation about another member of staff (including supply staff, volunteers or contractors) that does not meet the harm threshold, then this should be shared in accordance with the school's low-level concerns policy - Low-level concerns about a member of staff will be reported to the DSL or Head Teacher / Principal. - Where a low-level concern is raised about the DSL, it will be shared with the Head Teacher or Principal. - Where a low-level concern relates to a person employed by a supply agency or a contractor to work in a school or college, that concern will be shared with the DSL (or Deputy), and/or Head Teacher, and recorded in accordance with the school's low-level concern/staff code of conduct policy, and their employer notified about the concern, so that any potential patterns of inappropriate behaviour can be identified. - All low-level concerns will be recorded in writing - The record will include: - o details of the concern, - o the context in which the concern arose, - action taken. - the name of the individual sharing their concerns will also be noted, however if the individual wishes to remain anonymous then that will be respected as far as reasonably possible.
+- set out their low-level concerns policy within their staff code of conduct and safeguarding policies - ensure procedures are implemented effectively - ensure their staff are clear about what appropriate behaviour is, and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others - empower staff to share any low-level safeguarding concerns with the DSL (or a Deputy) - address unprofessional behaviour and support the individual to correct it at an early stage - provide a responsive, sensitive and proportionate handling of such concerns when they are raised, - help identify any weakness in the school safeguarding system.

+If staff have a safeguarding concern or an allegation about another member of staff (including supply staff, volunteers or contractors) that does not meet the harm threshold, then this should be shared in accordance with the school's low-level concerns policy

+Low-level concerns about a member of staff will be reported to the DSL or Headteacher.

+Where a low-level concern is raised about the DSL, it will be shared with the Headteacher.

+Where a low-level concern relates to a person employed by a supply agency or a contractor to work in a school or college, that concern will be shared with the DSL (or Deputy), and/or Headteacher, and recorded in accordance with the school's low-level concern/staff code of conduct policy, and their employer notified about the concern, so that any potential patterns of inappropriate behaviour can be identified.

+All low-level concerns will be recorded in writing.

+The record will include:

+- details of the concern,

+- the context in which the concern arose.

+- action taken,

+- the name of the individual sharing their concerns will also be noted, however if the individual wishes to remain anonymous then that will be respected as far as reasonably possible.

-- The Head Teacher / Principal will be the ultimate decision maker in respect of all low-level concerns and may consult with the DSL to take a more collaborative decision-making approach. - Records will be kept confidential, held securely and comply with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) - Where a pattern of such behaviour is identified, the Wixams Tree Primary will decide on a course of action, either through our disciplinary procedures or, where a pattern of behaviour moves from a concern to meeting the harms threshold, be referred to the LADO. - Low level concerns would not be included in references unless they relate to issues which would normally be included in a reference, for example, misconduct or poor performance.
+The Headteacher will be the ultimate decision maker in respect of all low-level concerns and may consult with the DSL to take a more collaborative decisionmaking approach.

+Records will be kept confidential, held securely and comply with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR)

+Where a pattern of such behaviour is identified, the Wixams Tree Primary will decide on a course of action, either through our disciplinary procedures or, where a pattern of behaviour moves from a concern to meeting the harms threshold, be referred to the LADO

+Low level concerns would not be included in references unless they relate to issues which would normally be included in a reference, for example, misconduct or poor performance.
 However, where a low-level concern (or group of concerns) has met the threshold for referral to the LADO and found to be substantiated, it would be referred to in a reference.

-Appendix Six

-Indicators of vulnerability to radicalisation
+Appendix Six: Indicators of Vulnerability to